KarthikSaladi047/maven-pipekine/README.md

   ```
   docker-compose up
   ```
-- Now will see the the password to access Jenkins server in the comand prompt as shown in below image.
+- Now will see the the password to access Jenkins server in the command prompt as shown in below image.

   ![Screenshot from 2023-03-05 18-15-24](https://user-images.githubusercontent.com/105864615/222961392-d22279f8-d209-4d6b-b879-feba4d65f6e6.png)

-- Copy the password and now open Brownser and navigate to http://localhost:8080/ and We will see the following Image.
+- Copy the password and open Browser and navigate to http://localhost:8080/ and We will see a page similar to the following Image.

   ![Screenshot from 2023-03-05 17-15-48](https://user-images.githubusercontent.com/105864615/222960463-192e80ce-40be-443d-af76-1a06878e49ee.png)

-- Paste the password copied and click continue and then we need to install suggested plugins before proceeding to next step.
+- Paste the password that was copied and click continue and then we need to install suggested plugins before proceeding to next steps.

   ![Untitled design](https://user-images.githubusercontent.com/105864615/222960800-b8e55b98-789c-4bc5-905d-16af98c4c8a3.jpg)